dan-wells/fastpitch/README.md

   represented by the characters in that word separated by spaces (e.g. 'cat' &rarr; `c a t`), and also includes symbols for silence and short pauses between words.
 This symbol set can be used in two ways:
-    * With `char` inputs, pass `handle_sil=True` to your `TextProcessing` instance to treat silence phones as single tokens while still splitting other words into character sequences.
+    * With `char` inputs, pass `handle_sil=True` to your `TextProcessor` to treat silence phones as single tokens while still splitting other words into character sequences.
     * With `phone` inputs, where your input texts should be preprocessed to insert spaces between every character.